Leandro-Valora/General-Store/README.md

 # General-Store
-Site for the sale of products online
+Site for the sale of products online , created via java programming